awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuring-logging.md

-# Configure logging<a name="jdbc20-configuring-logging"></a>
+# Configuring logging<a name="jdbc20-configuring-logging"></a>

-You can enable logging in the driver to assist in diagnosing issues\.
+You can turn on logging in the driver to assist in diagnosing issues\.

 You can log driver information by using the following methods:
 + To save logged information in \.log files, see [Using log files](#jdbc20-using-log-files)\.